 Your schedule and preferred learning techniques will determine how your English tutorials are structured and where they will take place.

-One of the many wonders of technology is that it has given us the option to teach and learn English online!
+One of the many wonders of technology is that it has given us the option to learn and teach English online!

 In South Africa, there has been a significant increase in the number of language learning institutions offering English lessons to students who are both locally and internationally-based.
 Online English teachers connected to these institutions are required to have completed a bachelor’s degree, along with a TEFL (Teaching English as a Foreign Language) qualification.

 English lessons online allow students the freedom to schedule their tutorials at times that are convenient and compatible with their busy schedules, and to sign in to lessons from any location that has a good Internet connection.

 This is what you will need in order to take lessons online: